 Ensuring Personal Healthcare Preferences

 A Maryland Advance Directive guarantees that medical treatment aligns with an individual’s values and wishes.
 Through this document, people specify instructions about life-sustaining interventions, resuscitation, organ donation, and other essential care choices.
 By having these preferences documented, healthcare providers can follow a clear plan, preventing decisions that conflict with the individual’s beliefs.
-Details written into the directive act as a legally recognized guide for delivering personalized care.
+Details are written into the directive act as a legally recognized guide for delivering personalized care.

 Reducing Stress For Loved Ones